Aim Lab is the virtual gym all the kids attend. It wants to be more than that.

 “I get so many DMs on Discord where someone will be like, ‘I saw this video on YouTube.
 Is it true?
 Is it not true?’ ” Mackey said.
 “And it’s some terrible pop science article like, ‘How science will improve your aim in five minutes,’ and it’s [based on] a study of someone riding bicycles.”

 One such practical study, for which several thousand Aim Lab players opted to share the results of their exercises, sought to find the optimal daily practice time.
 An hour of practice, Mackey said, didn’t seem to provide greater benefit than just 30 minutes.
-Those results give Statespace valuable information about how to further develop their product, and they’re also helpful to users to boot.
+Those results give Statespace valuable information about how to further develop their product, and they’re helpful to users to boot.

 That work in service of players has admittedly brought Aim Lab to some pretty strange places.
 Years ago, working with a professional “PlayerUnknown’s Battlegrounds” team, Statespace agreed to implement an unusual feature: the option to make the game run worse.